Creating payments

 Counts as failureAny non-2xx, timeout, or connection error

-After 5 failed attempts the trigger is abandoned.
+Forte abandons the trigger after 5 failed attempts.
 Contact Forte support if you need help replaying dropped events or accessing old data for abandoned triggers.

 Best practices for trigger handlers